oliolioli/Robotics/README.md

 - D - derivative (approximation of future error)
 </b>
 PID controllers therefore represent a closed-loop control system, as past, current and even expected future errors are included in the calculation.
-The parameterisation of these parameters is not trivial:
+The parameterisation of these parameters is not trivial:</br>

 "simple to describe in principle, PID tuning is a difficult problem".[^1]